My VBAC Birth Story – A Triumph of Dedication and Teamwork

 After week 38, I kept getting antsy about him not making his appearance.
 I know it’s silly.
 Babies usually come on or after their due date.
 But my first son came early, so I figured my second one will too.
 Instead, he decided to wait till his due date.
 What a punctual gentleman.

 My OB helped expedite his appearance by doing a cervical stretch.
 I was terrified of going over and having to have a C-section again.
 And I’ll be honest, I wish I didn’t.
 When your OB says that the stretch is uncomfortable, they’re LYING to you!!!
 It’s not uncomfortable, it’s EXCRUCIATING!!!!!
 You also bleed and cramp after, which makes it that much more worrisome with a VBAC.
 On the plus side, it did send me into active labor 36 hours after.
 But I do wonder if the induction massage helped as well?

-My labor started similarly to my first one.
-My water broke late in the evening and my contractions started picking up.
-They were manageable for about an hour and then they decided to take it up ten notches.
+My labor started similarly to my first one, with my water breaking late in the evening before any serious contractions began.
+They were manageable for about an hour, and then they decided to take it up ten notches.
 I went from being able to relieve my pain with a hot shower and counter pressure, to seeing stars every time my contractions peaked.
 And they peaked and they peaked without much of a break in between.
 By the time we got to the hospital 2 hours later, I couldn’t move and needed to be wheeled up into the maternity ward.